ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Security Considerations {#seccons}

+This document introduces two encapsulation formats for RATS conceptual messages.
+RATS conceptual messages are typically secured using cryptography.
-This document defines two encapsulation formats for RATS conceptual messages.
-The messages themselves and their encoding ensure security protection.
-For this reason there are no further security requirements raised by the introduction of this encapsulation.
+If the messages are already protected, then there are no additional security requirements imposed by the introduction of this encapsulation.

-Changing the encapsulation of a payload by an adversary will result in incorrect processing of the encapsulated messages and this will subsequently lead to a processing error.
+If an adversary tries to modify the payload encapsulation, it will result in incorrect processing of the encapsulated message and lead to an error.
+If the messages are not protected, additional security must be added at a different layer.
+As an example, a CMW record containing an UCCS {{-rats-uccs}} can be signed using COSE Sign1 {{-cose}}.

+This document introduces a format for holding multiple CMW items in a collection.
+If the collection is not protected from tampering by external security measures (such as object security primitives) or internal mechanisms (such as intra-item binding), an attacker could easily manipulate the collection's contents.

 # IANA Considerations